Wall St Week Ahead: Fed may taper without causing market tantrum

 Emerging markets were hardest-hit once the Fed started to lean in the direction of cutting stimulus, with sharp selloffs in debt and equity markets around the world.
 Some markets have since recovered some losses, but investors have been hedging against any Fed shock that could hit those markets.

-Mike Tosaw, financial advisor at RCM Financial Services, an investor advisor in Chicago, said his firm has a put position on the iShares China Large-Cap ETF.
+Mike Tosaw, financial adviser at RCM Financial Services, an investor adviser in Chicago, said his firm has a put position on the iShares China Large-Cap ETF (FXI.P).

-“Now is definitely not the time to take it off because what happens with the FOMC meeting next week could have a ripple effect on global markets,” Tosaw said.
+“Now is definitely not the time to take it off because what happens with the FOMC meeting (this) week could have a ripple effect on global markets,” Tosaw said.

+Russia and the United States meantime have put aside bitter differences over Syria to strike a deal that by removing President Bashar al-Assad’s chemical arsenal may avert U.S. military action against him.

+“With uncertainty over the chances of military intervention in Syria receding, investors will breathe a sigh of relief and focus in on the Fed and the economy.
+Reduced investor fear about spreading geopolitical risk in the global environment will translate into improved market liquidity conditions.
+This is positive for risk asset,” said Lena Komileva, chief economist at G+ Economics in London.

+“I suspect the resolution to international tensions over Syria will continue to undercut back defensive long positions in the U.S. dollar and gold.
+Beyond that its about the Fed,” Komileva said.

-While the Fed will be the primary market driver next week, investors will also look to quarterly results from FedEx Corp , viewed as a proxy for economic activity, and software giant Oracle Corp.
+While the Fed will be the primary market driver in the coming week, investors will also look to quarterly results from FedEx Corp (FDX.N), viewed as a proxy for economic activity, and giant software company Oracle Corp ORCL.O.
 The market will also see data on August housing starts and existing home sales, and the monthly Philadelphia Fed business index.

+Additional reporting by Doris Frankel in Chicago, Richard Leong and Julie Haviv in New York; Editing by David Gaffen, Tim Dobbyn and Maureen Bavdek